udexon/EMYL/E003_Online_Tipping.md

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_wu.png" width="400"  />

+Scenario 1 involves an international conventional payment method (Western Union) without cryptocurrency so that users can confirm that Datong Token can be used without cryptocurrency.

 Consider a scenario where Sender A who lives in country P wishes to send an amount X in currency K to Recipient B who lives in country Q.

 Step 1: Verifying payment chain (identifying Agents)